NeuTroNBZh/breakerandopendoor/README.md

 ## Performance
 This plugin has minimal performance impact on your server.

-## Credits
-Made with ❤️ for the CS2 community

 ## Examples
 ### Example 1: Basic Setup
 Use the default config for most servers.